rejetto/hfs/dev-plugins.md

     - parameter `{ entry: Entry }`

       The `Entry` type is an object with the following properties:
+        - `name: string` name of the entry.
-        - `n: string` name of the entry, including relative path in some cases.
+        - `n: string` name of the entry, including relative path when searched in sub-folders.
+        - `uri: string` relative url of the entry.
         - `s?: number` size of the entry, in bytes.
 It may be missing, for example for folders.
         - `t?: Date` generic timestamp, combination of creation-time and modified-time.
         - `c?: Date` creation-time.